What Makes a Website Worth $8,500+ (From a Business Perspective)

 Higher-value websites pause first.

-They take the time to:
+They take time to:

 Clarify positioning